SirMely/QA-Portfolio/README.md

 - Basics of Python / including Web scraping with BeautifulSoup and API with Python
 - Very fluent in HTML, CSS, and JavaScript
 - Front-end Frameworks such as React
-- Basics of SQL, PostgreSQL, and experience with SQLLite
+- Basics of SQL, PostgreSQL, and experience with SQLite

 ---